AnneEnglish/Portfolio-1/README.md

 # Best Places to Visit in Waterford

-My Best Places to Visit in Waterford website is designed to allow it's visitors to find new (or old places they may have forgotton about) in Waterford, whether it be the beach or somewhere nice to go for a walk they can find that information here.
+My Best Places to Visit in Waterford website is designed to allow it's visitors to find new (or old places they may have forgotten about) in Waterford, whether it be the beach or somewhere nice to go for a walk they can find that information here.
 My website is also responsive so the visitor can view it from whatever device they choose.

 ![Best Places to Visit in Waterford on different devices](assets/readme-images/am-i-responsive-new1.png)